-If Photolock seems to load slowly on your page and you are noticing delays on activation of locks, there are a couple of things you can do to prevent it from happening:
+If you are noticing delays on activation of locks, there are a couple of things you can do to prevent it from happening.

 1. Enable Speed Optimization

-Photolock has a "Speed Optimization" feature available under "Advanced" section.
+Photolock has an "Optimize Speed" feature available under "Configuration" settings.
 It is highly recommended to enable this setting to improve the user experience.

 2. Optimize Your Site Speed